sapics/ip-location-api/README.md

 ```

-If you need all the data in above field table, setting "fields=all" and "addCountryInfo=true" is the one.
+If you need all the data in above field table, setting "ILA_FIELDS=all" and "ILA_ADD_COUNTRY_INFO=true" is the one.

 | benchmark | in-memory db | startup | lookup ipv4 | lookup ipv6 |